OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

 This sample requires:

 * Visual Studio 2019
+* Microsoft 365
-* Microsoft 365 - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.
+  * You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.

 ## Key components of the sample

 The sample add-in contains:

-* The LoadingAndWritingOOXML project, which contains:
-* The LoadingAndWritingOOXML.xml manifest file
-* The LoadingAndWritingOOXML Web project, which contains multiple template files
+* The LoadingAndWritingOOXML project, which contains the LoadingAndWritingOOXML.xml manifest file.
-* However, the files that have been developed as part of this sample solution include:
+* The LoadingAndWritingOOXML Web project, which contains multiple template files.
+However, the files that have been developed as part of this sample solution include:
   * LoadingAndWritingOOXML.html (in the App folder, LoadingAndWritingOOXML subfolder).
 This contains the HTML user interface that is displayed in the task pane.
 It consists of two HTML radio buttons for choosing the option to insert a selected content type or display its markup in Word, several buttons for selecting a content type, and instructional text
   * LoadingAndWritingOOXML.js (in the same folder as above).
 This script file contains code that runs when the add-in is loaded.
 This startup wires up the Click event handlers for the eleven buttons in LoadingAndWritingOOXML.html that represent different content types.
 The handler in the JavaScript connects each button to the correct function based on the actively-selected radio button, to either write the content or its markup into the document.
   * Several XML files containing the markup for each of the content types you can insert via the add-in.
 These are located in the folder named OOXMLSamples.
 (Note that some content types have a separate XML file for the markup when inserting the object vs. displaying the markup on the page because chunks of binary data where applicable (i.e., for pictures and charts) are removed from the markup displayed on the page for ease of review.
 To learn more about the binary data contained in some types of Office Open XML markup, see the previously-referenced article  Creating Better Add-ins for Word with Office Open XML

 All other files are automatically provided by the Visual Studio project template for Add-ins for Office, and they have not been modified in the development of this sample add-in.